leov30/simple_quiz/README.md

 * multiple choice questions
 * randomly diplay questions from a text file
+* won't display same question in a game
-* tracking score, and saves hi score
+* score tracking and also saves hi score
 * winning conditions, and lives